Home / Projects / Pastures 365

 Project Aims

-The project will tests whether species-diverse pastures can provide year-round feed and remove the summer feed gap, helping grazing businesses become more resilient to drought and climate change.
+The project will test whether species-diverse pastures can provide year-round feed and remove the summer and early winter feed gap, helping grazing businesses become more resilient to drought and climate change.

 While species-diverse pastures (SDP) may build resilience, they have yet to be robustly tested.
 The project proposes a long-term, unified assessment of how SDP affect soil moisture and feed biomass, two critical elements in closing the feed gap.